alcabon/sf-packager/readme.md

 CLI Tool to generate Salesforce.com package.xml (and destructiveChange.xml) files based on git diff between two branches, commits, or tags.

+Fork with first changes for 'force-app' instead of 'src'.

 ## Install

 ```